Enhancing Performance Bounds of Multiple-Ring Networks with Cyclic Dependencies based on Network Calculus: Network Calculus Background

+As an example, for a tandem of nodes with rate-latency service curves, the end-to-end service curve computed according to Th. \ref{thm:concat} is also a rate-latency curve, where the rate is the minimum of the crossed node rates and the latency is the sum of their latencies.

-This result infers an interesting property known as "Pay bursts Only Once" (PBOO) phenomena.
-The end-to-end delay bound for a data flow, computed using the end-to-end service curve obtained with Th. \ref{thm:concat}, actually outperforms the sum of delay bound per node, computed iteratively using Th. \ref{TH1} and denoted as additive delay bound.
-The computation of these two bounds shows the appearance of the burst term many times in the additive delay bound, and only once for the other.
-This property has been recently extended in \cite{Schmitt08} to account the bursts of interfering flows only once within the end-to-end delay bound, which is known as "Pay Multiplex Only Once" (PMOO).
-The idea of this principle will be detailed in Section \ref{PM}, to prove our proposed closed-form formula of the end-to-end service curve, guaranteed to a flow of interest crossing a ring-based network under FP multiplexing.
+This result infer an interesting property known as "Pay bursts Only Once Phenomena".
+Indeed, the end-to-end delay bound for a data flow, computed using the end-to-end service curve obtained with Th. \ref{thm:concat}, clearly outperforms the sum of delay bound per node, computed iteratively using Th. \ref{TH1} and denoted as additive delay bound.
+The computation of these two bounds show the appearance of the burst term many times in the additive delay bound, as opposed to only once for the other.
+More recently, the authors in \cite{Schmitt08} propose an innovative approach, denoted as Pay Multiplexing Only Once (PMOO), and the main idea is based on taking into account the flow serialization phenomena along the flow path to compute tighter end-to-end delay bound.
+However, the latter has been proved only under arbitrary multiplexing.